 Due to the unique heating method, the microwave-assisted synthesis of zeolites not only increases the crystallisation rate but also results in narrow particle size distribution, as well as controllable crystal orientation.
 Compared with hydrothermal synthesis, the solvent-free route has obvious advantages, for instance 1) high yields of zeolites; 2) better utilization of autoclaves; 3) significant reduction of pollutants; 4) reduced energy use and simplified synthetic procedures, and 5) significant reduction of reaction pressure.

-This projects will include Dr. Zoran Zujovic (School of Chemical Sciences, Faculty of Science, the University of Auckland), Prof. Mohammed Farid (Chair, Department of Chemical and Materials Engineering, Faculty of Engineering, the University of Auckland), A/Prof. Naresh Singhal (Department of Civil and Environment Engineering, Faculty of Engineering, the University of Auckland) and Prof. Dragomir Stanisavljev (Faculty of Physical Chemistry, University of Belgrade, Serbia).
+This projects will include Dr Zoran Zujovic (School of Chemical Sciences, Faculty of Science, the University of Auckland), Professor Mohammed Farid (Chair, Department of Chemical and Materials Engineering, Faculty of Engineering, the University of Auckland), Associate Professor Naresh Singhal (Department of Civil and Environment Engineering, Faculty of Engineering, the University of Auckland) and Professor Dragomir Stanisavljev (Faculty of Physical Chemistry, University of Belgrade, Serbia).